JeffJetton/atari-examples/bbones1.md

 What’s up with the `#` in front of the `$CD`?
 By default, lda will load the value that’s found at the address you provide.
 If we typed the instruction as `lda $CE`, without the all-important pound symbol, we would be telling the microprocessor to grab *whatever value happens to be at address `$CE`* and copy that value into A. The pound symbol is shorthand for “don’t look at this address to find the value… use this actual value!”

-This is an important thing to remember, and you probably will remember it but still make the mistake anyway an embarrassingly large number of times, leading to more frustrating bugs that you’ll want to admit.
+> **This is an important thing to remember**, and you probably *will* mostly remember it but still make the mistake anyway an embarrassingly large number of times, leading to more frustrating bugs that you’ll want to admit.
 Join the club.

 ## Line 5